bagusetiadi/automation-flip-mobile/README.md

 ## How to Run the Project
 * ### Running on your local machine (Katalon Studio)

 1. After you opened the Katalon Studio, you must have at least one project to test.
 You can put example [here](https://github.com/bagusetiadi/automation-flip-mobile.git)
 2. Clone the project into your local directory.
 3. Open your project with Katalon Studio.
 4. Reload your plugin.
 5. Prepare your android device
+6. Download Flip.id from Google Play Store
-	6. Run Test Suites - user-journey
+7. Run Test Suites - user-journey